Our Products

 This content is for informational purposes only and the same should not be construed as investment advice.
 Bajaj Finserv Direct Limited shall not be liable or responsible for any investment decision that you may take based on this content.

-Par value is the nominal value assigned at issue, while market value is the price at which the stock currently trades.
+Par value is the nominal value assigned to a share when it is issued, while market value represents the price at which the share trades in the stock market.

-Market value is determined by demand and supply in the stock market, along with factors such as company performance and economic conditions.
+Market value is determined by trading activity in the stock market and may be influenced by demand, supply, company performance, and economic conditions.

 Anshika brings 7+ years of experience in stock market operations, project management, and investment banking processes.
 She has led cross-functional initiatives and managed the delivery of digital investment portals.
 Backed by industry certifications, she holds a strong foundation in financial operations.
 With deep expertise in capital markets, she connects strategy with execution, ensuring compliance to deliver impact.